From Friesland to Grand Rapids

 Early Detection

 Do you have heart problems yourself or do you have a family history of heart problems?
-Then discuss a DNA test for PLN-R14del with your doctor or cardiologist.
-This can help you find the right treatment, which can (temporarily) alleviate the symptoms of the disease.
+We work very closely with the DCM Foundation that offers free genetic testing.
+It’s important to detect PLN early on, because it can (temporarily) alleviate the symptoms of the disease.

 Visibility For PLN